 It didn’t much matter where your links appeared, even if they were on fairly irrelevant and/or low-quality websites.
 However, everything has changed now, and the emphasis should be far more on the quality and relevancy of a link.

 The main quality factors of a link include…

-The anchor text link is the text on page used to link to a website.
+The anchor text link in the text on the page is used to link to a website.
 For example, a relevant anchor text link to the LCN.com blog may look like this: LCN Blog.

 In the past, in order to help identify the topic of a page, Google relied on descriptive anchor links a lot more than they do today.
 As such, anchor links were abused.

 To illustrate, let’s say your company is called “Awesome Marketing”.
 A natural anchor link to your web page would be the branded term “Awesome marketing“.
 However, Google found people were abusing anchor text links with highly targeted and descriptive keywords, such as “cheap marketing services“.

 If “cheap marketing services” make up 90% of all your anchor link profiles, it’s pretty obvious to Google you are trying to unfairly influence the search results page.

 Domain authority is the authority of the domain name that is linking back to your website.
 Domain authority is defined by factors such as the number of backlinks the site has, the age of the domain, and the overall content on the domain.